Asian American Literature: Sources for Research

 Suggested Scholarly Books

-This site, developed by Library Science student David Cismowski for my course in Asian American literature, lists a variety of books on Asian American literature, history and scoiology.
-It is designed for users of the San Jose State's Clark Library with direct links to the catalog for each book but the titles are widely available.
+This site lists a variety of books on Asian American literature, history and sociology.
+It is designed for users of the San Jose State's King Library with direct links to the catalog for each book but the titles are widely available.

 Asian American Studies Center at UCLA

-A great site that gives information about new books in the field, events and other kinds of information.
-They have an Asian American Studies Interdepartmental Program.
+A site literally cluttered with great information about new books in the field, events and other kinds of information.
+UCLA has an Asian American Studies Department.

-CSU Stanislaus' "Asian Ameican Literature: A Selective Bibliography"
+CSU Stanislaus' "Asian American Literature: A Selective Bibliography"

-This bibliogrpaphy is divided in pre 1950 and post 1950 sections and then divided up by ethnic group.
+This bibliography is divided into pre-1950 and post-1950 sections and then subdivided by ethnic group.

-This 1999 list gives an update to the texts listed in the CSU Stanislaus website which originated around 1995.
-This list contains videos and texts that are not all directly about Asian American literature but which would be of interest to those taking on the theoretical and cultural issues important to the study of Asian American literature nevertheless.
+The site originated around 1995 and was last updated 8-11-2000.
+This list contains many texts that would be of interest to those taking on the theoretical and cultural issues important to the study of Asian American literature.

 Michigan State University Libraries' Asian/Pacific Islander American Studies Resources